Reviews You Can Rely On

 Warmth

 The L.L.
 Bean Mountain Classic Sherpa-Lined stood apart from the competition thanks to a longer hemline, large hood, and substantial 650-fill DownTek insulation.
 The sherpa lining also gave this jacket additional warmth and a touch of classic style.
-Before the Coze arrived at the post office, this was the jacket we found ourselves reaching for the most.
+Before the Coze arrived at the post office, this is the jacket we found ourselves reaching for the most.

 winter jacket womens - although not a top performer, the l.l. bean mountain classic...

 Although not a top performer, the L.L.
 Bean Mountain Classic Sherpa-Lined was certainly one of the warmest designs that we tested.
+Credit: Trish Matheny

+That said, in bone-chilling weather, you'll want to keep your head covered.
+An insulated hood is an essential feature to look for, and we like those that are large enough to allow you to fit a beanie underneath.
 The OR Coze, Canada Goose Shelburne, and Orolay Thickened Down jackets have unique hoods that serve a similar purpose.
 The Coze has a down baffle that juts out beyond the face to protect it, while the Shelburne and Orolay hoods are deep enough to hide inside.
-All help keep your face warm, but they don't replicate the wind-cutting power of fur — real or faux.
+All help keep your face warm, but they don't replicate the wind-cutting power of fur — real or faux - like what is found on the Rab Deep Cover and the The North Face Arctic Parka.

 winter jacket womens - the rei co-op stormhenge down hybrid parka does a great job...

 The REI Co-op Stormhenge Down Hybrid Parka does a great job combining warmth and weather protection within a sleek design, we just wish the hood and neck baffle were more substantial.
+Credit: Trish Matheny

 Weather Resistance